liamcrean/ExpressionEngine-User-Guide/docs/control-panel/settings/captcha.md

 ## reCAPTCHA v3 Settings

-If you wish to use Google reCAPTCH v3 as a replacement you will need to ensure that the site is set up with Google to gain the required site key and secret.
+If you wish to use Google reCAPTCHA v3 as a replacement you will need to ensure that the site is set up with Google to gain the required site key and secret.
 See https://www.google.com/recaptcha/admin/create

 ### Use reCAPTCHA v3?